 Several resources about gender-sensitive research and how to “engender” research are available online.
 The meaning of gender sensitivity will differ for each research project.
 For this reason, ensure that you consult a variety of resources to develop a sense of the approach that is most relevant to your research project.
 Free online courses are offered by SciDev and by Status of Women Canada (Gender-Based Analysis Plus or GBA+).
 This checklist was developed as part of a project examining gender in research funded by the European Union.

 In your proposal, illustrate how integrating a gender perspective will improve the relevance and quality of your project.

 13) What is the duration of the field research component?

 The duration of the research varies, but it is usually two to three months.

-Note: Due to the limitations on international travel, it is not recommended to propose research requiring in-country field work, data collection or local engagements that cannot be effective through virtual platforms.
+Note: Due to potential limitations on international travel, it is recommended to propose research that can also be effective through virtual platforms.